Last Updated on February 24, 2026

 The once-quiet property has morphed into a huge complex.
 There’s the “Elvis The Entertainer Career Museum” with an extensive collection of personal memorabilia.
 And the Presley Motors Automobile Museum with his Pink Cadillac, Stutz Blackhawk, 1956 Cadillac Eldorado, Dino Ferrari, and more.

 If you really want to do Graceland right, you can also stay at its four-star Guest House.
-And, as you might imagine, there’s the ubiquitous gift shop with the largest collection of Elvis memorabilia in the world.
+It’s an AAA Four Diamond hotel located approximately 10 minutes from Memphis International Airport.
+And, as you might imagine, if you’re searching for Elvis tchotchkes you’ll largest collection of Elvis memorabilia in the world in several gift chops in Graceland and the hotel.

 Enjoy Really Great Barbecue at Central BBQ